pelias/documentation/installing.md

 As you can see, the default datapaths are meant to be changed.
 This is also where you can enable admin lookup by overriding the default value.

 Two caveats to this config section.
-First, the array structure of the Openstreetmap `import` section suggests you can specify multiple files to import.
+First, the array structure of the OpenStreetMap `import` section suggests you can specify multiple files to import.
 Unfortunately, you can't, although we'd like to [support that in the future](https://github.com/pelias/openstreetmap/issues/55).